Xianbei: Three Kingdoms

-By the Jian'an era (196–220), the Xianbei had split into many different groups, including the Kuitou ruling in Inner Mongolia, Kebineng in northern Shanxi, and Suli, Mijia and Queji in northern Liaodong.
-Following his death, Kuitou's brothers Budugen and Fuluohan divided his territory among themselves.
-After Cao Cao defeated the Wuhuan at the Battle of White Wolf Mountain in 207, Budugen, Fuluohan, Kebineng and others paid tribute to him.
-In 218, Fuluohan met with the Wuhuan chieftain Nengchendi to form an alliance, but Nengchendi double crossed him and called in Kebineng, who killed Fuluohan.
+By the Jian'an era (196–220), the Xianbei had already split into many different groups, including Kuitou in Inner Mongolia, Kebineng in northern Shanxi, and Suli, Mijia and Queji in northern Liaodong.
+Following his death in 205, Kuitou's territory was divided between his brothers, Budugen and Fuluohan.
+The fractured Xianbei tribes began to pay tribute and offer their vassalage to the Chinese court after the Han warlord Cao Cao destroyed the Wuhuan confederacy at the Battle of White Wolf Mountain in 207.
+In 218, the Wuhuan of Dai Commandery called upon Fuluohan to assist them in their rebellion, but the rebels later double crossed him in favour of Kebineng, who killed Fuluohan.
 Budugen went to the court of Cao Wei in 224 to ask for assistance against Kebineng, but he eventually betrayed them and allied with Kebineng in 233.
 Kebineng killed Budugen soon afterwards.

-Kebineng was from a minor Xianbei tribe.
-He rose to power west of Dai Commandery by taking in a number of Chinese refugees, who helped him drill his soldiers and make weapons.
-After the defeat of the Wuhuan in 207, he also sent tribute to Cao Cao, and provided assistance against the rebel Tian Yin.
-In 218 he allied himself to the Wuhuan rebel Nengchendi but they were defeated and forced back across the frontier by Cao Zhang.
-In 220, he acknowledged Cao Pi as emperor of Cao Wei.
-Eventually, he turned on Wei for frustrating his advances on Suli.
-Kebineng conducted raids on Cao Wei before he was killed in 235, after which his confederacy disintegrated.
+Kebineng was initially from a minor Xianbei tribe.
+He rose to power west of Dai Commandery by taking in Chinese refugees who helped him drill his soldiers and make weapons and armor.
+After the Wuhuan's defeat in 207, he sent tribute to Cao Cao, and later provided assistance against the rebel Tian Yin.
+In 218, Kebineng allied with the Wuhuan of Dai and killed Fuluohan, but they were then defeated and forced back across the frontier by Cao Zhang.
+In 220, he acknowledged Cao Pi as Emperor of Cao Wei, but soon turned on Wei for impeding his advances on another Xianbei chieftain, Suli.
+Kebineng conducted raids on Wei before he was assassinated by a Cao Wei agent in 235, after which his confederacy disintegrated.

 Distribution of major Xianbei clans in the early 4th century.

-Many of the Xianbei tribes migrated south and settled on the borders of the Wei-Jin dynasties, where they often offered their submission.
-In 258, the Tuoba tribe settled in the abandoned city of Shengle, north of the Yin Mountains.
-To the east of them, the Yuwen tribe settled between the Luan River and Liucheng, while the Murong tribe were allowed to move deeper into Liaodong.
-The Duan tribe was founded in Liaoxi within the Great Wall by a Xianbei ex-slave along with a group of exiles.
-In the west, an offshoot of the Murong moved into northern Qinghai and mixed with the native Qiang people, becoming the Tuyuhun.
-The Qifu tribe settled near the Longxi basin, while a branch of the Tuoba, the Tufa tribe, roamed the Hexi corridor.
-In 270, the Tufa chieftain, Tufa Shujineng, led the various ethnic tribes in the northwest in a rebellion against the Jin dynasty in Qin and Liang provinces but was defeated in 279 by Ma Long.
+The other Xianbei tribes carried on with their southward migration, with some becoming vassals of Cao Wei and the succeeding Western Jin dynasty.
+In 258, the Tuoba tribe settled near the frontier and occupied the abandoned city of Shengle, north of the Yin Mountains.
+To the east of them, the Yuwen tribe began living between the Luan River and Liucheng, while the Murong tribe were permitted by the Chinese court to move deeper into the Liaodong Peninsula.
+In Liaoxi Commandery, a Xianbei ex-slave of the Wuhuan founded a tribe known as the Duan.
+To the far west, an offshoot of the Murong migrated into northern Qinghai and mixed with the native Qiang people, later becoming the Tuyuhun.
+The Qifu tribe gradually moved into the Longxi basin, while a branch of the Tuoba, the Tufa tribe, roamed the Hexi corridor.
+In 270, the Tufa chieftain, Shujineng, led the various ethnic tribes in the northwest in a rebellion against the Jin dynasty in Qin and Liang provinces but was defeated in 279 by Ma Long.
+By 280, the increase in the number of non-Han people in northern China was observable.
+An official warned that they lived as far south as Xi'an and Anyang, about three days away from the capital of Luoyang on horseback.